Alexander Randall (Maryland politician)

-Alexander Randall (January 3, 1803 – November 21, 1881) was a member of the United States House of Representatives from Maryland, and served as Attorney General of Maryland from 1864–1868.
+Alexander Randall (January 3, 1803 – November 21, 1881) was a member of the United States House of Representatives from Maryland, and served as Attorney General of Maryland from 1864 to 1868.
 He was the thirteenth child of his parents, John and Deborah Knapp Randall.
 His father was a Revolutionary War veteran, born in Westmoreland County, Virginia and later was Collector of the Port of Annapolis and was elected three times as Mayor of Annapolis between 1813 and 1818.

 Education

 As a child, Randall attended schoolrooms taught by Miss Sally Ross, Thomas Bassford and Mr. Curran.
 He graduated with first honor in his class from St. John's College in Annapolis in 1822, teaching during his junior and senior years.